cb125/Dynamics/bibliography.md

 "[T]he two kinds of content [at-issue versus appositive] must be integrated into a single, incrementally evolving semantic representation."
 Appositives *impose* an update on the context set, at-issue content *proposes* an update.

+Barker, Chris and Chung-chieh Shan.
+2014. *Continuations and Natural Language*.
+Oxford University Press.
+An in-depth treatment of evaluation order, with careful consideration of quantificational binding and weak crossover.

 Beaver, David.
 2001. *Presupposition and Assertion in Dynamic Semantics*.
 CSLI Publications.
 A terrific book filling out the details of the program sketched in Heim 1983.
 Valuable discussion of the basics of presupposition.